 Throughout their Middle School years, students learn about the five stages of service learning, the ethics of service, and the role of youth as change agents in the community and world.
 Students complete reflective personal inventories that enable them to more effectively put their own skills and interests to use in working in partnership with community organizations.

-Alternating community blocks are dedicated to service learning.
+Specific community blocks are dedicated to service learning.
 Students and advisors may elect to work on teams that research, plan, and implement a different project.
 The teamwork culminates in student-driven direct service, advocacy, or activism projects in the community.

 Student ideas play out in real ways, where new clubs, activities, and projects change every year based on the passions of the students.